yuzhou8787/bdls/cmd/emucon/README.md

 $ emucon
 NAME:
-   BDLS consensus protocol emulator - Act as a real participant in BDLS consensus procedure via TCP
+   BDLS consensus protocol emulator - Generate quorum then emulate participants

 USAGE:
    emucon [global options] command [command options] [arguments...]

 COMMANDS:
-   genkeys  generate identies group to participant in consensus run      start a consensus agent help, h  Shows a list of commands or help for one command
+   genkeys  generate quorum to participant in consensus run      start a consensus agent help, h  Shows a list of commands or help for one command